Gummiees/playtime-discord-bot/README.md

 I don't really have plans to keep messing with this repository, but if I do, here are some ideas on what it'd be done:

-- Show the playtime prettier.
-- Command to listen to X user.
-If you're not registered, your presence changes are ignored and not stored.
 - Command to track activities even if they are not games.